 X-B-1: Providing Expertise to Others

 The Notary shall freely provide notarial expertise to less experienced Notaries and step forward to offer needed corrective advice on the proper performance of notarial acts.

 X-C-1: Reporting Misconduct

 The Notary shall report to the commissioning authority violations of the statutes, regulations, and directives governing the conduct of Notaries.

 As a Colorado Notary Training instructor, I spend time every day reading notary forums, blogs, books, articles and websites to increase my Colorado notary knowledge and my notary knowledge of other states.
 I have also read historical laws going back to the first notaries appointed in Colorado Territory from 1861 up until current Colorado notary laws.

 I have taught many notary students, helping them to gain notary knowledge needed to pass the Colorado notary exam and to serve as a notary employee or to start a part-time or full-time notary business.

 Most notary training students have a good attitude and are eager to learn notary laws and best practices to avoid notary liability due to errors and omissions.
-Some students call or send email when they have a notary question.
+Some students call or send an email when they have a notary question.
 I am glad to provide continuing education and support to my students, but I do not give legal advice.
-I also serve as a Colorado notary mentor for the National Notary Association (NNA).

 Professional notaries should seek continuing education and training and maintain professional standards and best practices throughout their careers.